-The aim is to maintain a shortlist of 50-100 of the best quality businesses on the UK stock market.
+The aim is to maintain a watchlist of 50-100 of the best quality businesses on the UK stock market.
 At the time of writing, I have 77 shares on this list including my portfolio.
-This list doesn’t change much but I update it periodically when I come across new candidates.
-My method to first identify potential candidates is predominately to use quantitative screens based a small set of quality criteria.
+This list shouldn’t change much but I update it periodically when I come across new candidates.
+My method to identify potential candidates is predominately to use quantitative screens based a small set of quality criteria.
 This doesn’t pick up everything I might want to invest in so I also keep a watchful eye for ideas on the news, other columns and what other investors I follow are buying.

 How to decide whether to put a new share on the watchlist?
 The key underlying problem is to compare the likely extent, certainty and consistency of future growth in profits of a business relative to the others already on my shortlist.
 Before making an overall judgment, I first go through a list of smaller questions to break it down a bit: